-When you’re looking for a new roof in Raleigh, one of the first things you are probably looking at is the cost of the replacement itself.
+When looking for a new roof in Raleigh, one of the first things you're sure to think about is the cost of the replacement itself.

-Unfortunately, it can be pretty difficult to find those numbers in writing, as each roofing job is unique, and a variety of factors can cause the price to vary dramatically.
+Unfortunately, it is pretty difficult to find an accurate estimate online as each roofing job is unique, and a variety of factors can cause the price to vary dramatically.

 But what causes such a wide variation in the cost of new roofs?
 Read on to find out, and stay until the end of the article to see some examples of our recent roof replacements, and what they cost!

 3 Main Factors that Affect the Cost of a New Roof in Raleigh